On Good-for-MDPs Automata: Membership in EXPTIME for GFM

-Zooming in on the construction, the MC $\M$ should satisfy that all the finite runs that start from an initial state $s_0$, before transitioning to $\M_q$ or $\M_t$, can be extended to a word in the language of $\mathcal C$ are retained.
+We construct two automata, $\mathcal D$ and $\mathcal D'$, to address all the problems we have identified.
+For the construction of the MC, it is required that all finite runs starting from the initial state $s_0$ --- before transitioning to $\M_q$ or $\M_t$ --- that can be extended to a word in the language of $\mathcal{C}$ are retained.
 The language of all such initial sequences is a safety language, and it is easy to construct an automaton that (1) recognises this safety language and (2) retains the knowledge of how to complete each word in the language of $\C$.
-To create this automaton, we first determinise $\C$ to a deterministic parity word automaton $\mathcal D$ \cite{Piterman07}.
-We then remove all non-productive states from $\mathcal D$ and mark all states final, yielding the safety automaton \footnote{ From every state $p$ in $\mathcal D'$, we can construct an extension to an accepted word by picking an accepted lasso path through $\mathcal D$ that starts from $p$.
-Note that $\mathcal D'$ is not complete, but every state has some successor. } $\mathcal D'$.
+To this end, we first determinise $\C$ into a DPW $\mathcal D$ \cite{Piterman07}.
+We then remove all non-productive states from $\mathcal D$ and mark all remaining states as final, yielding the safety automaton $\mathcal D'$.
+We now use these two automata to address each problem in turn: \begin{enumerate} \item To address the first problem, we build a cross product MC of $\M_{\Sigma}$ (the central part of $\M$ in \cref{ssec:decidingGFM}) and $\D'$.
+We then remove all the states in the product MC without any outgoing transitions and make the resulting MC the new central part denoted by $\M_{\Sigma}'$.
+Every state in $\M_{\Sigma}'$ is of the form $(s_\sigma, p)$ where $s_{\sigma} \in S_{\Sigma}$ is from $\M_{\Sigma}$ and $p \in \D'$. \item The states of the deterministic automaton $\D$ (and thus those of $\D'$) also provide information about the possible states of $\C$ that could be after the prefix we have seen so far.
+To address the second problem, we use this information to overestimate whether $\C$ could be in some state $q$, or use a transition $t$, which in turn is good enough for deciding whether or not to transition to the initial states of $\M_q$ (resp.\ $\M_t$) from every state of the new central part. \item To address the third problem, we build, for every state $p$ of $\mathcal D'$ and every letter $\sigma \in \Sigma$ such that $\sigma$ can be extended to an accepted word from state $p$, an MC $\M_{p, \sigma}$ that produces a single lasso word $w_{p, \sigma}$ with probability one.
+The word $\sigma {\cdot} w_{p, \sigma}$ will be accepted from state $p$, that is, $\sigma {\cdot} w_{p, \sigma} \in \lang(\D_p)$.
+From every state $(s_\sigma, p)$ of the central part, there is a transition to the initial state of $\M_{p,\sigma}$. \end{enumerate}